fossas/fossa-cli/docs/contributing/README.md

 monads (not really, but it does work similarly).
 To make this easier for us, we created the `Test.Effect` module, and use that to mimic `hspec` for an effectful system.
 [More details can be found here.](testing-with-effects.md)

+We also have a [mocking framework specifically for API effects](api-mocking.md).

 ## Releases

 We have a release process that manages building our archives and updating our release notes.
 [Read more about our releases here](releases.md).